-Gülhane Park was once the outer garden of Topkapı Palace, accessed only by the royal court.
+Gülhane Park was once the outer garden of Topkapı Palace, accessible only to the royal court.
 These days crowds of locals come here to...

 Set Üstü Çay Bahçesi

-Come to this terraced tea garden to watch the ferries plying the route from Europe to Asia while at the same time enjoying an excellent...
+Come to this terraced tea garden to watch the ferries plying the route from Europe to Asia while enjoying an excellent pot of tea (for...

 Babıhümayun Caddesi · interesting places nearby

 Topkapı Palace information

 Topkapı is the subject of more colourful stories than most of the world's museums put together.
 Libidinous sultans, ambitious courtiers, beautiful concubines and scheming eunuchs lived and worked here between the 15th and 19th centuries when it was the court of the Ottoman empire.
 A visit to the palace's opulent pavilions, jewel-filled Treasury and sprawling Harem gives a fascinating glimpse into their lives.

 Mehmet the Conqueror built the first stage of the palace shortly after the Conquest in 1453, and lived here until his death in 1481.
 Subsequent sultans lived in this rarefied environment until the 19th century, when they moved to the ostentatious European-style palaces they built on the shores of the Bosphorus.

 Before you enter the palace's Imperial Gate (Bab-ı Hümayun), take a look at the ornate structure in the cobbled square just outside.
 This is the rococo-style Fountain of Sultan Ahmet III , built in 1728 by the sultan who so favoured tulips.

 The main ticket office is in the First Court, just before the gate to the Second Court.